john-cd/rust_howto/bk/src/introduction/how_to_read_this_book.md

 ## Use the Code Examples {#how-to-use-code-examples}

 Code examples, a.k.a. recipes, are designed to give you instant access to working code, along with an explanation of what it is doing, and to guide you to further information.
-Most recipes can be copied to the clipboard; edited in place; and run on the Rust playground by clicking the "right arrow" butto.
+Most recipes can be copied to the clipboard; edited in place; and run on the Rust playground by clicking the "right arrow" button.
 The results, if any, are displayed below the example.

 All recipes are self-contained programs, so that they may be copied directly into your own projects for experimentation.
 To do so, follow the instructions below.